Horse and Rider

 Gates

 With the CVNNH you will find that some people jump and others don’t.
 If you are one of the last to go through a gate you should wait until it is shut before moving off.
+Don’t leave someone on their own to shut the gate behind you.
 If you are able to jump off to shut a difficult gate you will be extremely popular!

 Leaving early